Dokumentationen

-In this article, we will take a closer look at the Corp Subscription type, as it differs significantly from the other two types.
+This article examines the Corp Subscription type in more detail, as it differs significantly from the other two types.

 Network

-When a Corp Subscription is created, a Virtual Network is automatically set up for you.
+When a Corp Subscription is created, a Virtual Network is automatically set up.
 This network is called a Spoke in Azure and is automatically connected to the Hub in Azure, which in turn is connected to the University of Bern's network.

 The following diagram shows the basic structure: